-7.What happened in The events around me completely distracted me and I could the surrounding hardly maintain my concentration.
-For example, the doorbell, environment (reduced breaking something in the house, guests coming, family focus on the learning) arguments.
-8.Smart phone Playing ads on mobile phones while attending class was really programs including annoving. notifications.
-Mobile phone notifications distracted me from learning. messages.
-When I was in class, my friends' messages, or the messages I broadcasting of received from virtual networks, would distract me. advertisements in the software Sometimes my phone rang in the middle of class, which completely distracted me.
-9.Voice and video Sometimes my siblings who are in another city would call me in calls the middle of the class and it would take me a long time to regain my concentration and I would miss a lot of material and it was really annoying.
-10.Complexity of To do virtual assignments, I have to keep a lot of things in my online learning head at the same time. compared with In my mind, online homework is complicated compared to traditional learning traditional homework 11.Weakness of sound The sound of the software was very low and sometimes, even from software and though the sound was not a problem and was completely difficulty in established, it was not possible to hear the professor's voice well. concentrating 12.Large amount of The online learning activities that had to rely on the knowledge learning items in memory were more than our memory capacity.
-13.Complexity of I find it much harder to do online assignments and submit them doing schoolwork than the traditional way Sometimes the internet outage was very liberating During some 14.Internet Outage class exams, the internet outage made me try all kinds of internet features to be able to connect and participate in the exam.
-15.keeping a lot of I have to keep a lot of things in my head at the same time things at the same time 16.Capacity of I feeling that my memory cannot hold all this information at once memory 17.Lack of familiarity We had little familiarity with the Internet and online class with the technological technologies, and all of a sudden we had to participate in an environment of online online class, which took a lot of time and I felt that my mind did learning not have the capacity to receive information at once.
-18.Complexity of the The load imposed on the working memory is caused by the task and the imposed complexity of the task itself. load 19.Weak in I tried not only to understand the details of the text and the coordination in multimedia content, but also to understand its general meaning, learning and but I could not make a good harmony between them. multimedia content
+7.What happened in the surrounding environment (reduced focus on the learning) The events around me completely distracted me and I could hardly maintain my concentration.
+For example, the doorbell, breaking something in the house, guests coming, family arguments.
+8.Smart phone programs including notifications, messages, broadcasting of advertisements in the software Playing ads on mobile phones while attending class was really annoying.Mobile phone notifications distracted me from learning.When I was in class, my friends' messages, or the messages I received from virtual networks, would distract me.
+9.Voice and video calls Sometimes my phone rang in the middle of class, which completely distracted me.
+Sometimes my siblings who are in another city would call me in the middle of the class and it would take me a long time to regain my concentration and I would miss a lot of material and it was really annoying.
+10.Complexity of To do virtual assignments, I have to keep a lot of things in my online learning head at the same time. compared with In my mind, online homework is complicated compared to traditional learning 11.Weakness of sound traditional homework from software and The sound of the software was very low and sometimes, even though the sound was not a problem and was completely difficulty in established, it was not possible to hear the professor's voice well. concentrating 12.Large amount of The online learning activities that had to rely on the knowledge learning items in memory were more than our memory capacity.
+13.Complexity of I find it much harder to do online assignments and submit them doing schoolwork than the traditional way 14.Internet Outage Sometimes the internet outage was very liberating During some class exams, the internet outage made me try all kinds of internet features to be able to connect and participate in the exam.
+15.keeping a lot of things at the same time I have to keep a lot of things in my head at the same time 16.Capacity of memory I feeling that my memory cannot hold all this information at once 17.Lack of familiarity We had little familiarity with the Internet and online class with the technological technologies, and all of a sudden we had to participate in an environment of online online class, which took a lot of time and I felt that my mind did learning not have the capacity to receive information at once.
+18.Complexity of the The load imposed on the working memory is caused by the task and the imposed complexity of the task itself. load I triad not only to understand the details of the text and the 19.Weak in coordination in I tried not only to understand the details of the text and the multimedia content, but also to understand its general meaning coordination in learning and multimedia content, but also to understand its general meaning, but I could not make a good harmony between them multimedia content but I could not make a good harmony between them.